Sippingm/Clinical-Research-Portfolio/README.md

 ## 🌍 Therapeutic Areas
 - Metabolic & Liver Disease (*NAFLD, PNPLA3 genotype studies*)
-- Oncology (*anticancer polysaccharides, breast cancer models*)
+- Oncology (*anticancer compounds, breast, prostate, liver cancer models*)
 - Immunology & Infectious Disease

 ## 📌 Note
 All documents in this repository are **educational portfolio samples**.
 Sensitive information has been anonymized to comply with **confidentiality and data protection standards**.